Salford City Council oversee the dog warden service on behalf of Trafford Council

 If the dog is retrieved from Turnpike Depot:

-Dogs are kept at Turnpike Depot for a maximum 24 hour period, after which time they will be transferred to Manchester and Cheshire home.
+In most cases dogs are kept at Turnpike Depot for a minimum 24 hour period, after which time they will be transferred to Manchester and Cheshire home.

 If the dog is retrieved from Manchester and Cheshire Dogs home:

-In these circumstances, a total fee of £86 will be charged, which will be collected by the home.
-This covers the prescribed amount plus additional costs of transport and those levied by the home.
+In these circumstances, a fee of £90 will be charged, which will be collected by the home.
+This covers the prescribed amount plus additional costs of transport but please note additional fees may be levied by the home.